-No other gains or losses have been recognised in respect of financial assets measured at amortised cost other than as disclosed as 'Interest income', and foreign exchange differences disclosed in 'Other expense' (note 9).
+No other gains or losses have been recognised in respect of financial assets measured at amortised cost other than as disclosed as 'Interest income', foreign exchange differences disclosed in 'Other revenue' (note 6) and 'Other expense' (note 8) and reversals of impairment losses disclosed in 'Net reversal of impairment loss on financial instruments' (note 9).

-No other gains or losses have been recognised in respect of financial liabilities at amortised cost other than as disclosed as 'Interest expense', and foreign exchange differences disclosed in 'Other expense' (note 9).
+No other gains or losses have been recognised in respect of financial liabilities at amortised cost other than as disclosed as 'Interest expense' and foreign exchange differences disclosed in 'Other revenue' (note 6) and 'Other expense' (note 8).